fedspendingtransparency/usaspending-website/README.md

         $ git clone https://github.com/fedspendingtransparency/usaspending-website.git

-4. Enter the `usaspending-website` directory that was created when you cloned the USAspending Website repository.
+4. Change to the `usaspending-website` directory that was created when you cloned the USAspending Website repository.

 5. Install the web application's package dependencies: